Patryk2001k/Botinder/README.md

 - **Login:** Example
 - **Password:** 444

-## Site is slow and something cant load?
+## Site is slow and something can't load?
 Please be aware that my site is hosted on a **free hosting service** on [render](https://render.com/), and as such, **resources are limited**.
 I ask for your **patience** if the site responds more slowly than expected.
 If you encounter an issue where content, such as potential new matches, does not load promptly after a short wait, a page refresh may resolve the issue.